hidef/hidef.github.io/_posts/2018-06-28-be-a-grafana-power-user.md

 ![1 hour interval](/images/posts/2018-06-28-be-a-grafana-power-user/interval-1h.png)

-Trends in the data can be made more obvious by viewing it at the right level of detail.
+Trends in the data can be made more obvious by viewing it at a different level of detail.

 ## 2. Use Points Draw Mode to make sparse data more visible